 If a student receives an EHCP, the student profile and the provision made will reflect the objectives and targets detailed in the Plan.
 EHCPs are formally reviewed and reports sent to the Local Authority on an annual basis, in line with their policy.

 During a student’s career at Oriel High School, he/she may be identified as having a particular difficulty which will affect their ability to demonstrate their knowledge and understanding in public examinations.
-If so, specialist staff within the Learning Support team may carry out recognised assessments which can lead to the student being granted Access Arrangements by the examination boards, if their criteria are met.
+If so, after discussion with subject staff and collection of evidence, specialist staff within the Learning Support team may carry out recognised assessments which can lead to the student being granted Access Arrangements by the examination boards, if their criteria are met.
 If granted, Learning Support staff work with Oriel’s Examinations Officer to ensure that suitable arrangements are made.